 People have started to worry about the health effects of blue light emitting from screens.
 For this reason, more and more people are wearing blue light glasses.

-Blue light glasses are glasses that manufacturers claim can filter out blue light.
+Manufacturers design blue light glasses to filter out blue light.
 The glasses have filtering materials or surface coatings on the lenses that block a portion of blue light.

-Computers, laptops, tablets, smartphones, and general lighting can all expose the eyes to blue light.
+Computers, laptops, tablets, smartphones, and lighting emit blue light.